Skip to main content

 • Decrypts the intent.

-• Plans the execution (e.g., scheduling chunks for Stealth Mode).
+• Plans execution (e.g., chunk scheduling for Stealth Mode).

 3. Executor Wallets

-These are hot wallets funded and managed by Cloak.
-They are responsible for submitting the actual swap transactions to Solana.
-Because they are distinct from your user wallet, they break the direct link between your address and the swap.
+Executor Wallets are hot wallets operated by CLOAK.
+They submit swap transactions to Solana.
+Because they are separate from the user wallet, they break the direct on-chain link between the user address and the swap.

 4. Escrow Program

-For Stealth Sells, assets are deposited into a non-custodial Anchor program.
-This ensures that your funds are safe and can only be withdrawn by an authorized executor with a proof of your Signed Intent, or returned to you upon cancellation.
+For Stealth Sells, assets are locked in a non-custodial Anchor program.
+User funds are only withdrawable by an authorized executor with a valid Signed Intent, or returned to the user on cancellation.